-- You must list a total of 30 credits of Math and Science courses in section 4 and section 5 of this worksheet. - In the following table, M 221 and the statistics elective can be replaced by M 273 and M 274.
-This is an all or nothing substitution. - In the following table, the statistics elective can be satisfied by any probability or statistics course, such as EIND 354, that is at least a 200 level course.
+- You must list a total of 30 credits of Math and Science courses in section 4 and section 5 of this worksheet. - The math/statistics electives can be satisfied by any relevant 200+ level course, such as EIND 354.

 COURSE TITLE CREDITS SUBSTITUTE COURSE SUBSTITUTE CREDITS GRADE

 CSCI 246 Discrete Structures 3

 M 171 Calculus I 4

 M 172 Calculus II 4

-M 221 Intro to Linear Algebra 3
+Math/Statistics Elective (200+ level) 3

-Statistics Elective 3
+Math/Statistics Elective (200+ level) 3